CsBigDataHub/emacros/README.md

 Emacros' way of saving macro definitions to files is based on the idea that macro definitions should be separated by major modes to which they pertain.
 The macros used when editing a TeX file, for example, will not be needed when working on a C++ program.
 Moreover, within each mode, there will be macros that should be available whenever Emacs is in that mode, and others that are relevant for specific projects only.
 Consequently, each mode should allow one global macro file and several local ones in different directories as needed.
 This arrangement makes it easy to keep track of existing macro definitions.

 Download and Installation
 -------------------------

-Click [here](http://thbecker.net/free_software_utilities/emacs_lisp/emacros/emacros.tar.gz) to download the Emacros package.
-To install Emacros, place the file `emacros.elc` in some directory DIR.
-Add the line

-(load-file "DIR/emacros.elc")

-to your Emacs initialization file, where you have replaced the string "DIR" in the `load-file` call with the actual directory where `emacros.elc` resides.
-"DIR" may of course be omitted if `emacros.elc` is in a directory where Emacs looks for lisp files.
-Be sure to load `emacros.elc` and _not_ `emacros.el`.
-It is customary but not necessary to put the `.el` file in the same directory as the `.elc` file.
+**Method 1**

+Install from `MELPA`

+**Method 2**

+clone the repository and add it to `load-path`

 ### global macro dir
-The directory where your global macro files will be kept defaults to your home directory.
+The directory where your global macro files will be kept defaults to your `.emacs.d` directory.
 You may wish to choose a different directory.
 In that case, you must also place the line

 (setq emacros-global-dir "DIR")